Still accepting applications for Summer and Fall 2019!

 How do I register for classes?

-Which class do you recommend for the Global requirement?
+Which classes satisfy the Global requirement?

 Who do I call to get registration holds released?